robinwilson16/ALPSLevel3TargetGradeGenerator/README.md

 **Updating ALPS Grade Boundaries in Table**

+Using the information above, open the table called ALPS_TargetSetting which contains the average GCSE grade boundaries and the L3 target grades these would generate depending on the type of subject being studied.
+Ensure the grade and points are correct as these are the most likely thing to have changed.
+Also check the grade boundaries are still valid too.

-Using the information above, open the table called ALPS_TargetSetting which is used to map the average points score to the subject type being studied in order to obtain the target grade.
+is used to map the average points score to the subject type being studied in order to obtain the target grade.
 Ensure min and max point values match the Benchmark Update documents to ensure correct target grades will be assigned.

 > There have been extensive changes in 2019/20 due to the move to the 9-1 GCSE grading system (before 9-1 grades were mapped to A*-G)

-Next open the `Calculate Grade Percent.xlsx` document and paste in the data from the `ALPS_TargetSetting` table to generate the correct percentage and use the formula to obtain the correct percentages.
-> The percentage is (1/9) * MaxPoints (so a GCSE grade 9 would be 100% and 1 would be 11%)

-Lastly open the table called ALPS_GCSEPoints used to calculate the average GCSE score (will not be needed once everything is reformed and 1-9)
+Next open the table called `GradePoints` used to calculate the average GCSE score (will not be needed once everything is reformed and 1-9)
 Ensure each grade has the correct grade points mapping.
 This information is in `Benchmark Update - England`

-The points is the UCAS points score the grade is worth (use ProMonitor marking schemes to work this out - could also look at Exam Board websites).
-This is only used in the ProMonitor import so not required if not using ProMonitor.